hydroshare/hydroshare-jupyterhub/readme.md

 This repository contains files for setting up and testing the HydroShare-Jupyterhub integration.
 The project is subdivided into the following folders:

 1. docker - Dockerfile and associated scripts for setting up the HydroShare container
+2. dockerspawner - fork of the jupyterhub DockerSpawner project.
 2. jupyterhub - the jupyterhub run and configuration directory
 3. notebooks - sample ipynbs that are copied into Jupyter userspace
-4. oauthenticator - an oauth2 plugin for hydroshare authentication
+4. oauthenticator - fork of the OAuthentivator project extended for hydroshare oauth2 authentication
 4. rest - a rest interface for accessing Jupyter notebooks from HydroShare
 4. test - test scripts, test website that envokes the rest endpoint

+## Installation Instructions
 Note: *These steps have only been tested on CentOS7*

 ### System Setup